Sinkhole: Natural processes

-Space and Planetary Bodies
+Space and planetary bodies

 On 2 July 2015, scientists reported that active pits, related to sinkhole collapses and possibly associated with outbursts, were found on the comet 67P/Churyumov-Gerasimenko by the Rosetta space probe.

 Artificial processes

-Collapses, commonly incorrectly labeled as sinkholes, also occur due to human activity, such as the collapse of abandoned mines and salt cavern storage in salt domes in places like Louisiana, Mississippi and Texas, in the United States of America.
+Collapses, commonly incorrectly labeled as sinkholes, also occur due to human activity, such as the collapse of abandoned mines and salt cavern storage in salt domes in places like Louisiana, Mississippi, and Texas, in the United States.
 More commonly, collapses occur in urban areas due to water main breaks or sewer collapses when old pipes give way.
 They can also occur from the overpumping and extraction of groundwater and subsurface fluids.

-Sinkholes can also form when natural water-drainage patterns are changed and new water-diversion systems are developed.
-Some sinkholes form when the land surface is changed, such as when industrial and runoff-storage ponds are created; the substantial weight of the new material can trigger a collapse of the roof of an existing void or cavity in the subsurface, resulting in development of a sinkhole.
+Sinkholes can also form when natural water drainage patterns are changed and new water diversion systems are developed.
+Some sinkholes form when the land surface is changed, such as when industrial and runoff storage ponds are created; the substantial weight of the new material can trigger a collapse of the roof of an existing void or cavity in the subsurface, resulting in development of a sinkhole.